pydoni/Flutter-Calculator/README.md

 # Flutter-Calculator

-A old school basic calculator made in flutter.
+An old school basic calculator made with flutter.

 ## Used libraries